 - Select the type of Disk Image type ISO and select the ISO file

 - Select the destination drive as USB Drive and select the mount path

 - Press OK and wait for the Unetbootin to finish.

-Your bootable USB Drive is ready to boot from it.
+Your bootable USB Drive is ready and you can boot from it.